 One of the most common parasites to affect cats is the flea.
-Not only are they bothersome to the cat, causing itching, but a large number of cats are hypersensitive to the saliva which is injected into the cat’s skin when the flea feeds.
+Not only are they a nuisance, but a large number of cats are hypersensitive to flea saliva.

-Only adult flea lives on your cat (which only makes up around 5% of the flea population in your home), the rest of the flea’s life is spent in the environment, so in order to properly get rid of fleas, it is important that not only should the cat be treated but also the environment too.
+It is only the adult flea who lives on the cat, and they make up approximately 5% of the flea population in the home.
+The rest of the flea’s life-cycle is spent in the environment, so in order to eliminate fleas, it is important to treat both the cat and the environment at the same time.

-Fleas like warmth and humidity and are most prevalent in the warmer months, although can be found year round in warmer climates.
+Fleas like warmth and humidity and are most prevalent in the warmer months.

-Egg – The adult flea lays up to 30 eggs a day.
+- Egg – The adult flea lays up to 30 eggs a day.
 Eggs are white and oval in appearance and around 1/2mm long.
 Eggs are laid on your cat but due to their smooth shell, they drop off into the environment.
-An adult flea can lay up to 2,000 eggs in her lifetime.

-Larvae – After several days, the flea larvae emerge from the egg.
+- Larvae – After several days, the flea larvae emerge from the egg.
 It is maggot-like in appearance and up to 6mm in length.
-The larvae are sensitive to light and hide in dark cracks and under furniture close to your pet’s chosen sleeping areas.
-They feed on organic debris including adult flea feces which are shed in the environment.
+The larvae are sensitive to light and hide in dark cracks and under furniture close to your pet’s chosen sleeping areas, feeding on adult flea feces and flea eggs.

-There’s a huge range of flea products available to use on your cat but not all are created equal.
-I always recommend speaking to your veterinarian about which products he recommends.
-I have received anecdotal evidence that some flea products are not as effective as they were due to an increase in flea resistance.
+There are a number of flea products available to use on your cat.
+Your veterinarian is the best person to speak to about flea contro.
+There is anecdotal evidence that some flea products are not as effective as they were due to an increase in flea resistance.

 Products come in many forms, including: